d-oit/doitBrainstrom/mind-map-pwa/docs/PROJECT_DOCUMENTATION.md

 #### GestureHandler
 Provides advanced gesture recognition for pan, pinch, rotate, tap, double tap, long press, and swipe gestures, with support for multi-touch interactions.

+#### AccessibilityMenu
+Provides quick access to accessibility features and settings through a dropdown menu in the application header.

+#### AccessibilitySettings
+A comprehensive settings dialog for configuring accessibility features including high contrast mode, reduced motion, large text, screen reader support, and color blindness simulation.

+#### KeyboardShortcutsHelp
+Displays a dialog with all available keyboard shortcuts, organized by category and searchable.

+#### SkipLinks
+Provides keyboard-accessible links to skip to main content areas, improving navigation for keyboard and screen reader users.

+#### FocusIndicator
+Creates a visual indicator that follows the focused element, enhancing keyboard navigation visibility.

+#### ColorBlindnessFilters
+Provides SVG filters for simulating different types of color blindness.

 #### ThemeSwitcher
 Allows users to switch between light, dark, system, and high-contrast themes.
 It provides advanced settings for accessibility including color blindness support, reduced motion preferences, and animation controls.
 It uses the ThemeContext to manage theme state.